 TER Formula in Excel (with excel template)

-Let us now do the same example of TER formula in Excel.
+Let us now do the same example of the TER formula in Excel.

 You can easily calculate the ratio in the template provided.

-This has been a guide to Total Expense Ratio formula, its uses along with practical examples.
-Here we also provide you with TER Calculator with downloadable excel template.
+This article has been a guide to the Total Expense Ratio formula, its uses, and practical examples.
+Here we also provide you with TER Calculator with a downloadable excel template.

 - Dividend FormulaDividend FormulaWhen a company makes a profit at the end of the accounting year, it decides to distribute a portion of its earned profits to its stockholders, which is known as a dividend.
 Dividend ratio = Total Dividends / Net Income.

 - Ratio in ExcelRatio In ExcelSimple division method, GCD Function, Substitute and TEXT Function, and ROUND Function may be used to determine the ratio depending on the needs.